 The Three Gorges Dam is a massive feat of engineering that saw the century-old dreams of Chinese luminaries come to fruition.
 It is difficult to not be awestruck as you stand on the viewing platform.
-Disembark and fly to Shanghai.
+Travel by coach to Wuhan, then fly to the cosmopolitan city of Shanghai.
 (B,L)

 Travel to the 1,700-year-old water town of Zhujiajiao which boasts old stone bridges, woodpanelled houses and numerous atmospheric waterways once used to transport goods.
 Return to Shanghai and enjoy an optional acrobat show or a cruise on the Huangpu River.
 (B,L)

 Visit the old town, Yu Garden, colonial Bund, Silk Factory and the Shanghai Museum.
 Enjoy a farewell dinner then end the tour with a cocktail at Cloud 9 in Jin Mao Tower, with views of the Pudong skyline.
 (B,L,D)

 Transfer to the airport for your flight back to the UK, arriving home the same or following day.
 On arrival you will be transported home by chauffeured transfer.
 (B)